This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Developing goals will seem overwhelming, especially when the only goal you can think about is a healthy child.
 Rely on the expertise of your care team.

-People such as educational experts, neurologists, nutritionists, and therapists can help you understand what is possible for your child and their future and will guide you as you create the goals.
+Educational experts, neurologists, nutritionists, and therapists can help you understand what is possible for your child and their future and will guide you as you create the goals.

 - Managing complications.
 Cerebral palsy often comes along with co-existing conditions like seizure disorders and cognitive impairment.
 Setting goals for managing these is the next important step.

-- Working on communication.
+- Improving communication.
 A child with cerebral palsy may have limitations that prevent them from communicating fully.
 This is especially true for a child whose vocal cords are affected by the condition.
 If your child struggles with speech and language, you will want to make goals that will lead to a greater ability to communicate, either through speech or alternative methods.

 - Encouraging socialization.
 A child with any disability may struggle to socialize with peers.
 Connecting with others is essential, though, so set goals that will help your child interact positively with family, friends, and peers.

 - Educational goals.
 Education is crucial for all children.
 Still, if your child faces cognitive impairments, learning disabilities, or physical impairments that make learning challenging, knowledge is not as simple as it is for other children.
-Setting goals for learning, special education, and the future are important.
+Setting goals for learning, special education, and the future are essential.

 The life care plan you develop for your child is an important road map for how he will live their life and how fulfilling and satisfying that life will be.
 It is a complicated set of documents, but the goals should be simple.

 Goal setting is vital for everyone to achieve success, but for a child born with a disability, they take on new importance.
-Take goals seriously for your child, and you give them the best chance at living a great life.
+Take goals seriously for your child, and you give them the best chance at living a great life. t

 Get Matched with a Leading Birth Injury Attorney in Your Area